deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "Shoo was very female."
 Regaari countered.
 “Similar pheromones.”

 "It's a good thing I've seen human movies though.
-That large one – Baseball?"
+That large one---Baseball?"

 The man in question glanced in their direction on hearing his name, then politely looked away again.